 Paraeducator Certification Renewal

 Paraeducator Certificates must be renewed every five years.
 Recertification coursework can be completed anytime during the five year certification period.
 Three credits are needed to renew the certificate.
 Guidelines for the credits are outlined in the top portion of the renewal application.
-Renewal application fee with the Iowa BOEE is $95.00, effective July 1, 2017.
 Verification of completion of the mandatory child and dependent adult abuse class approved by the state abuse education review panel is also required.
 To find upcoming classes and to register, please visit our course catalog.

 Substitute Authorization for Paraeducators

 An individual who holds a paraeducator certificate and completes the substitute authorization program is authorized to substitute only in the special education classroom in which the paraeducator is employed.
 The special education classroom may be on the elementary, middle, junior high or high school level.
-The Substitute Authorization is limited to no more than five consecutive days.
 To find upcoming classes and to register, please visit our course catalog.

 Iowa Department of Education Paraeducator Resources